 Part 2: Departmental Admission

 After being admitted by the Graduate School, all students (U.S. and international) must apply to and meet the admission requirements of the Department of Anthropology.
 You must have a cumulative undergraduate grade point average (GPA) of at least 2.75 on a 4.0 scale and submit the following materials to our department:

-View our application checklist and graduate student handbook, or contact us for further information and assistance.
+View our MA Application Checklist and graduate student handbook, or contact us for further information and assistance.
 After applying to the department, our graduate program director will notify you of the status of your application.

 If you wish to be considered for an assistantship, please see the instructions under "Paid Assistantships."

 If your undergraduate major was not anthropology or a closely related field, you may be required to complete undergraduate courses to acquire background knowledge.
 Credits from these courses will not apply to graduate degree requirements.
 View a list of all of our undergraduate anthropology courses.

 If you want to focus on archaeology, we suggest that you participate in a summer field study or have equivalent experience before beginning your graduate studies.